Best Shoes for Elderly & Seniors 2026: Balance, Stability & Fall Prevention

 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

 The best shoes for elderly and senior patients in 2026 prioritize fall prevention through low heel-to-toe drop, wide sole base for stability, secure closures (velcro or lace-up) that prevent the heel slippage of backless shoes, and adequate toe box to accommodate the toe deformities common in older adults.
-Dr. Tom Biernacki, DPM at Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan prescribes and recommends appropriate footwear for elderly patients as part of a comprehensive fall prevention and foot health strategy — particularly for patients with peripheral neuropathy, diabetic foot conditions, and balance disorders.
+Dr. Tom Biernacki, DPM at Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan prescribes and recommends appropriate footwear for elderly patients as part of a thorough fall prevention and foot health strategy — particularly for patients with peripheral neuropathy, diabetic foot conditions, and balance disorders.

 Why Shoe Choice Is a Fall Prevention Issue in the Elderly